-There are also some amazing cenotoes (limestone underwater caves or caverns) to explore such as Kukulcan (typically a private dive) and also cenotes you can visit that are walkable, like Rio Secreto.
+There are also some amazing cenotoes (limestone underwater caves or caverns) to explore such as Kukulcan (typically a private scuba dive) and also cenotes you can visit that are walkable, like Rio Secreto.
 But don’t forget to add a little extra fun to your family vacation and Mexican adventure by visiting an amusement park.
 You can unleash your inner child.
 But not just a typical amusement park like you see in the States, but instead an outdoor nature park.

 There are several parks, such as Xenotes, Xplor, Xenses, Xichen, Xoximilico, Xcaret, and Xel Hal Tulum.
-Two my favorite amusement parks in this region of Mexico are Xel Ha and Xcaret.
-Both parks are amazing and fun to visit but if you only have time to visit one, which do you choose?
+Two of my favorite amusement parks in this region of Mexico are Xel Ha and Xcaret.
+Both parks are amazing and fun to visit but if you only have time to visit one, which one do you choose?
 That’s what this article is about: Xel Ha vs. Xcaret.

 Mexico Adventure Parks: Xel Ha vs. Xcaret

 Xel Ha Adventure Park